-When two out of every three people is overweight, there might be a problem.
-When that fact is compounded by the number of people on prescription drugs for degenerative diseases and the number of surgeries for a variety of maladies is climbing every day, you — like the team behind Forks Over Knives — might think that something needs to be done.
-This documentary explores one possibility for changing the above statistics: switching from an animal-based to a plant-based diet (and cutting out processed foods).
+When two out of every three people are overweight, there might be a problem.
+When that fact is compounded by the number of people on prescription drugs for degenerative diseases and a climbing number of surgeries for a variety of maladies, you — like the team behind Forks Over Knives — might think that something needs to be done.
+This documentary explores one possibility for changing the above statistics: Switching from an animal-based to a plant-based diet (and cutting out processed foods).
 By following a variety of people who are trying this avenue, Forks Over Knives delves into what is and what could be the future of humanity.
-You may be 100-percent against vegetarianism and think the idea is a bunch of BS, but you should still give this doc a look.
+You may be 100% against vegetarianism and think the idea is a bunch of BS, but you should still give this doc a look.

 Do you know where your food comes from?
 You might be able to take a stab at some things — you can feel confident, for example, that that sourdough roll was, in fact, baked by the guy in the frock at the farmer’s market — but what about the majority of the foods that populate the shelves of grocery stores.
 Moreover, do you know the entities behind those foods?
 Food, Inc. explores how huge corporations have taken over just about every aspect of food production, as well as the ramifications of that.
 If you want to be horrified by the state of food production in the world, this is the doc for you.